UltraCart/rest_api_v2_sdk_ruby/docs/ChargebackApi.md

 chargeback_dispute_oid = 56 # Integer | The chargeback dispute oid to retrieve.

 opts = {
-  _expand: "_expand_example" # String | The object expansion to perform on the result.
+  _expand: '_expand_example' # String | The object expansion to perform on the result.
 See documentation for examples }

 begin